irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Identify_AI_Content.md

 ### Instructional Guidance

-**Conduct of Lesson**:
+**Conduct of Learning experience**:

-**NOTE:** Before presenting this lesson, instructors must thoroughly prepare by studying this lesson and identifying reference material.
+**NOTE:** Before presenting this learning experience, instructors must thoroughly prepare by studying this learning experience and identifying reference material.

-- Review the lesson plan and all related materials.
+- Review the learning experience plan and all related materials.
 - Set up the classroom with the necessary equipment and materials.
 - Familiarize yourself with the detection tools and example media content.

-### 1. The importance of this lesson:
+### 1. The importance of this learning experience:

 Understanding and identifying synthetic media content is critical to maintaining operational security and countering misinformation.